 Another bonus to the area is that Earth Tone, a vegan restaurant, will be on your doorstep.
 Expect to get hooked after your first try and then want to go back every day for dinner (at least you won’t have to travel far).

-Location #3: North Pai – get back to nature
+Location #3: North Pai – get back to the simplicity of nature

-Another option if you want to be close to the action but not too close.
+North Pai is another option if you want to be close to the action, but not too close.

 If you head further north away from the city centre, you’ll also be closer to some of Pai’s best activities such as Mor Paeng waterfall and Sai Ngam hot springs.
 If your hotel doesn’t have a pool you can always pop there for a swim!